WSU-4110/CraftMate/README.md

 # CraftMate

 CraftMate is a DIY assistance platform that connects enthusiasts with experts for real-time guidance.
-Whether you’re into woodworking, electronics, arts & crafts, or home improvement, CraftMate provides live chat, video call support, and expert advice to help you complete your projects successfully.
+Whether you’re into woodworking, electronics, arts & crafts, or home improvement, CraftMate provides expert advice through live chat and video call support, ensuring you get the help you need to complete your projects with confidence.

+In addition to expert consultations, CraftMate features a community-driven home feed where users can view inquiries, share progress, showcase completed projects, and exchange ideas with fellow DIYers.
+CraftMate fosters an engaging environment for enthusiasts of all skill levels.

 ## Getting Started